 Did you know…

-50% of Boulder County’s homeless population is families with children, up from 42% last year.
+50% of Boulder County’s homeless population is families with children and the number is going up.

 The number of children living in poverty in Boulder County has risen 74% since 1990.

 More than 1,200 children registered in Boulder County schools are homeless, and there are an estimated 1,800 children in total.

 EFAA serves 1 in 3 children living in poverty in Boulder County.